syncfusion/ej2-react-docs/src/maps/maps/map-providers.md

 {% endtab %}

-#### URL Template

-The `urlTemplate` property determines the format of tile map.
-You can specify the template for the tile layer.

-## Bing Map
+## Bing Maps

-Bing Map is a key feature in accessing the external geospatial imagery services for deep-zoom satellite view.
+Bing Maps is a online map provider for accessing the external geospatial imagery services for deep-zoom satellite view which is supported in the Maps control.
+This provides the ability to visualize satellite, aerial, and street maps without using any external shape files.

-### Enable Bing Maps

-You can enable this feature by defining the layerType as “bing”.
-To get the type of bing map as aerial, aerialwithlabel and road.

 {% tab compileJsx=true%}